mcaminiti/homeassistant/README.md

 - Send alert if auxiliary / emergency heat is activated
 - Send long term data to InfluxDB for Grafana configuration
 - Use Lutron Pico Remotes to enable Hue Lights and other automations
+- Use ESPHome device to energy monitor circuits in the house

 # Devices